rawlins/lambda-notebook/README.md

 ## NLTK

-The file tree_mini.py provides nltk.tree, hacked to work in python 3.
-Note that this is _not permanent_, and once nltk supports python 3 directly (in beta now) this will become part of a dependency.
-I have also added IPython display routines that will in the future be installed via monkey patching.
+The file tree_mini.py provides nltk.tree, modified to work with the lambda notebook.
+The long-term plan is to depend directly on nltk, but this isn't there yet.

 See [here](https://github.com/nltk/nltk/blob/develop/LICENSE.txt) for NLTK license information (Apache license).